parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 }
 ```

 These lines we added tells node that `build.js` is the main entry point for our project.
-We then define two scripts; the *start* bit essentially just tells node to run this main script and the optional *prestart* bit just updates npm before doing so.
+We then define two scripts; the *start* bit essentially just tells node to run this main script and the optional *prestart* bit just installs or updates all your dependences first.

 This is what your `electroniq` directory should now look like :